Lilian Bourgeat (b. 1970), Banc public [Public Bench], 2009-2018

-The artwork Banc Pulbic (2009-2018) is a bench, subject to the banal of our daily rhythm usually our gardens, parks and streets.
-Magnified 2.5 times the original and reinstated in the public space, it causes an interaction between the object, the landscape and the spectator.
-The latter can become an actor and take on the functionality of the object by sitting on the bench.
-This effort is responsive to all the senses, it is the experience of a sense of grandeur, of repositioning, scaling of the world around us : the landscape is poetic.
-The desired scale of magnification gives the Bench the ability to blend in with the urban landscape.
+This park bench is a 2.5 times enlargement of the original.
+Integrated in the public space, it provokes an interaction between the object, the landscape and the spectator.
+The latter can become an actor by sitting on the bench and thus assuming the functionality of the object.
+Through this effort, he thus experiences a sensation of grandeur, repositioning and scaling of the world around him.
+All the senses are activated, the landscape poeticized.
+The chosen scale of enlargement gives the Bench the ability to blend into this urban landscape.

 The artwork of the French artist Lilian Bourgeat feeds on the collective imagination.
 He creates installations composed of oversized elements from our daily life and makes them tip over into another universe (garden table and armchair, supermarket trolley, wheelbarrow, rubber boots...).